 Rae Ann and Richard E. Dougherty Look Wider International Travel Fund provides annual scholarships to Girl Scouts applying for international travel destinations.
 Competitive applications open each fall.

 In 2015, the inaugural Stephanie A. Foote Leadership Prize will be awarded to a Girl Scout who has earned a Gold Award in the current year and whose project is selected by an independent panel as an exceptional example of sustainable leadership.

-An Opportunity Grant helps subsidize the cost of uniforms, program materials, trainings, Council-sponsored events/camp/travel and GSUSA destinations for girls and volunteers.
-Girls are never turned away because they can’t afford to participate.
+An Opportunity Grant subsidizes the cost of uniforms, program materials, trainings, Council-sponsored events/camp/travel and GSUSA destinations for girls and volunteers.
 We provide more than $100,000 in opportunity grants each year.

-The Highest Awards Girl Scouts can earn are Silver, Bronze and Gold (which is equivalent to Boy Scout’s Eagle Award.)
+The Highest Awards Girl Scouts can earn are Silver, Bronze and Gold.
 Girls and troops take action with projects designed to make a difference in their communities.

 Community Outreach Programs

 Discover all You Can Be afterschool program is for girls age 5-15 affiliated with housing developments, low resource schools and/or who are often homeless or transient.

 Focus on Ability is for girls age 5-18 identified as needing special education, girls have learning, behavioral, mental and physical disabilities ranging from mild to extreme.

 Girls Are Great provides contemporary girl programming to 5th-8th grade girls addressing the tremendous amount of change girls in this age range are experiencing both physically and psychologically.